 In AUTO mode, database operation continues even if the shadow becomes inoperable.
 If the original shadow was created as a conditional shadow, a new shadow is automatically created.
 If the shadow was not conditional, you must create a new shadow manually.
-For more information about conditional shadows, see "Conditional shadows" on page 3-12.
+For more information about conditional shadows, see Conditional Shadows.